FinYang/lazyparser/README.md

     minimal dependency (`lazyparser` only depends on base R);
 2. Need to specify more complex argument than the atomic types.
 3. Do not care about providing command line usage/help message.
+4. Do not provide public access to run your script.
+Be aware of the security implications: `lazyparser` runs arbitrary R code provided as command line arguments in your script.

 ## Installation